6 Digestive System Facts That Might Surprise You

 • Your pancreas releases enzymes that help break down fat, protein, and carbohydrates in your small intestine.

-This is one of the most surprising digestive facts!
-But it’s true: your intestines are the home for trillions of bacteria.
+This is one of the most fun and surprising digestive system facts!
+It’s true: your intestines are the home to trillions of bacteria.

-Don’t worry though!
+Don’t worry, though!
 Most of the time, bacteria in the gut are your friends.
-They help you digest the food you ate.
+They help you digest the food you eat.

 But remember to wash your hands!
 Handwashing is a useful way to keep bad bacteria out of your body.

-6. Your large intestines is shorter than your small intestines
+Your large intestines are shorter than your small intestines

 fun digestive system facts for kids: the large intestine is shorter than the small intestine; labeled intestines anatomy diagram